wooorm/npm-high-impact/readme.md

 ###### Top downloads

+`script/crawl-top-download-unscoped.js` and
-`script/crawl-top-download.js` looks for download counts of all ±2.5m packages on the registry.
+`script/crawl-top-download-scoped.js` look for download counts of all ±2.5m packages on the registry.
 Later scripts can filter the complete list to get the top packages.
-The script takes like 15 hours to run.
+The script takes like 20 hours to run.
-About 6 hours is spent on ±1.9m unscoped packages.
+About 10 hours is spent on ±2.7m unscoped packages.
-The other 9 on the ±600k scoped packages (yes, sad).
+Another 10 or so on ±600k scoped packages (yes, sad).
 After filtering, the interesting data would result in about 6k packages.

 It crawls the npm [package download count API][npm-api].